 Occupational therapy is provided to residents as needed.
 Occupational therapy evaluations and treatments are prescribed by the physician and performed by licensed occupational therapists and certified occupational therapist assistants.
 Occupational therapy helps residents build muscle strength, endurance, range of motion, and cognitive and visual/perceptual skills for better functioning and independence.
 It also helps develop skills involving activities of daily living such as cooking, feeding and personal care.

 St. Camillus is dedicated to meeting the spiritual needs of its residents through its ongoing provision of holistic healthcare.
-The primary focus of Pastoral Care is to support and strengthen resident spiritual resources to help the body heal, promote peace of mind and establish emotional stability.
-The director of pastoral care arranges religious services for Protestant and Catholic residents held in the Meastri Family Chapel.
+The primary focus of Spiritual Care is to support and strengthen resident spiritual resources to help the body heal, promote peace of mind and establish emotional stability.
+The director of spiritual care arranges religious services for Protestant and Catholic residents held in the Maestri Family Chapel.
 Days and times of these services are listed on the monthly activities calendar given to each resident and displayed on all nursing unit bulletin boards.
-Additional services with local clergy from most denominations may be arranged by contacting the Pastoral Care department.
+Additional services with local clergy from most denominations may be arranged by contacting the Spiritual Care department.
 The chapel is also open to residents, their families and friends for private meditation throughout the day, except during mealtimes and scheduled services.

 If residents would like a church, parish or temple notified that they are at St. Camillus, a member of our Social Services team will inform the Pastoral Care department.